-During 2020, in connection with every quarterly report, the Managing Director presented the market and financial outlook and reported on operations and important current events.
-The Board of Directors dealt with long-term strategies, structural organisational issues, approval of the budget for the following year, the annual evaluation of the Board of Directors, and risk assessment.
+In connection with every quarterly report, the Managing Director presented the market and financial outlook and reported on operations and important current events.
+The Board of Directors dealt with long-term strategies, structural organisational issues, approval of the budget for the following year, the annual evaluation of the Board of Directors, risk assessment, human resources and succession planning.
 Individual Board Members also assisted the Group Management in various strategic and operational matters.
 The Work Programme defines the Board's work during the year.